COVID 19 update March 2022

 Report any cuts, bumps or unusual marks to centre staff or Di and Theresa (OMT).

-The horses should be brushed off again after being ridden.
+The horses should be brushed off again after being ridden making sure that all signs of where the tack has been are now clean.
 In the winter they need to have their rugs put on before they go out to the field.

 Check you have the correct tack and note whether you need a noseband or head collar and the type of reins needed. (this is written on the ride list)

-Ensure the numnah and any pads are even and pulled up into the gullet of the saddle.
+Ensure that the saddlecloth and any pads are even and pulled up into the gullet of the saddle.

 Ensure the girth is flat and done up comfortably.
-If there is a balance strap take care to place it in the middle of the girth.
+If there is a balance strap take care to place it in the middle of the girth, between the buckles so it does not slide back or forwards pinching the skin.

 If crossing the stirrups, pull the leathers down enough to ensure they lie flat.

-Modified reins are usually fitted to the ring at the side of the head collar in the direction of the ordinary reins.
+Modified reins are usually fitted to the ring at the side of the head collar in the direction of the ordinary reins or on the bit for more competent riders.

 Always double check your tack before presenting the horse to the mounting block.
 Check that the girth is secure, the reins ready and stirrups if needed are even or crossed in front of the saddle.